University Police Take Two Girls on Unforgettable Shopping Spree

 be different for the girls.
 It would be the first without their mom alive.

-Officer James Barnes with New York State University Police and The College at Brockport had an idea for the department to raise money and treat a family to a shop-with-a-cop experience, a community outreach trend that police departments have taken up to give back.
+Officer James Barnes with New York State University Police and SUNY Brockport had an idea for the department to raise money and treat a family to a shop-with-a-cop experience, a community outreach trend that police departments have taken up to give back.

 Barnes reached out to employees at the Brockport Child Development and Learning Center, the on-campus daycare, and asked them to nominate a family.